 1) We request that each Creator donate as many items as they can for sale in RFL vendors.
-The MINIMUM requirement is two NEW items.
+The MINIMUM requirement is two NEW and EXCLUSIVE (for the duration of the event) items.
 We encourage Creators to display four or more items in RFL vendors.
 This can be a combination of new items as well as historical favorites.
 Items displayed in RFL vendors donate 100% of their sale price to RFL.
 Fantasy Faire will provide RFL vendors to all of our merchants in a timely fashion before the April setup dates.

 Rules Regarding Intellectual Property